-Flat feet can cause a lot of different problems.
-From the feet themselves, all the way up to the back, fallen arches can cause us a great deal of pain.
-It’s understandable therefore that you may be worried that your child has flat feet.
+Flat feet can cause many problems.
+From the feet to the back, fallen arches can cause us a great deal of pain.
+It’s understandable, therefore, that you may be worried that your child has flat feet.
 Fortunately, this is rarely a problem in children.
 In this blog, we will outline the signs that suggest it may be an issue, as well as those worrying signs that are actually harmless.

 Up to 2 Years